nanovms/nanos/README.md

 ### Documentation

-You can find more documentation on the OPS [docs site](https://nanovms.gitbook.io/ops/)
+You can find more documentation on the ops [docs site](https://nanovms.gitbook.io/ops/)

 ### Benchmarks